LeDon96/CrowdednessPrediction/README.md

 - [Data Explore](Jupyter%20Notebooks/Data%20Explore.ipynb): Data exploration of the given datasets
 - [Dataset Contents](Jupyter%20Notebooks/Dataset%Contents.ipynb): Explores the contents of input datasets
 - [Prediction Plots](Jupyter%20Notebooks/Prediction%Plots.ipynb): Plots of made predictions

-All the above steps need to be completed on the first run, afterwards, only step 3 needs to be done to generate the predictions.